-Each of you will conduct an individual semester-long software project that involves the GIS analysis of a substantial geographical problem.
-There are no requirements with respect to what software you use.
-In a similar vein, the application area (field) is to be chosen by you, who are also responsible for gathering the necessary data.
-Basically, you can choose whatever topic you want, provided it has to do with geographical analysis; the stress is on both words!
-It is your responsibility to find a suitable project, which will have to be accepted by the instructor.
-A few ready-made projects are available but experience shows that motivation increases when students take pride in their own projects.
+Each of the students in the class will need to conduct an individual, semester-long GIS project that involves the analysis of a substantial geographical or spatial problem.
+There are no requirements with respect to software.
+In a similar vein, the application area (field) is also the choice of each student.
+Everyone in the class is also responsible for gathering the necessary data for her or his own project.
+Essentially, students can choose whatever topic, provided it has to do with geographical analysis.
+Note that each student in the class is fully responsible for her or his own project, for which the instructor will help evaluate its feasibility.
+A few readymade projects are available but experience shows that motivation increases when students take pride in their own projects.